-3.2 Debugging trees
+3.2 Debugging Trees

-Debugging trees for Maude specifications [14] are conceptually built in two steps: first, a proof tree is built with the proof calculus in Figure 1, which is a modification of the calculus in [1], where we use the notation $t \downarrow t'$ to indicate that t and t' are reduced to the same term (which is used for both equality conditions of the form t = t' and matching conditions t := t', where t may contain new variables) and we assume that the equations are terminating and confluent and hence they can be oriented from left to right, and that replacement inferences keep the label of the applied statement in order to point it out as wrong when a buggy node is found.
+Debugging trees for Maude specifications [14] are conceptually built in two steps: 1 first, a proof tree is built with the proof calculus in Figure 1, which is a modification of the calculus in [1], where we use the notation $t \downarrow t'$ to indicate that t and t' are reduced to the same term (which is used for both equality conditions of the form t = t' and matching conditions t := t', where t may contain new variables) and we assume that the equations are terminating and confluent and hence they can be oriented from left to right, and that replacement inferences keep the label of the applied statement in order to point it out as wrong when a buggy node is found.
 In the second step a pruning function, called APT, is applied to the proof tree in order to remove those nodes whose correctness only depends on the correctness of their children (and thus they are useless for the debugging process) and to improve the questions asked to the user.
 This transformation can be found in [14].

 Figure 1 describes the part of MEL we will use throughout this paper, the extension to full MEL is straightforward and can be found in [2].
-The figure shows that the proof trees can infer judgments of the form $t \rightarrow t'$ , indicating that t is reduced to t' by using equations.
-The inference rules in this calculus are reflexivity, that proves that a term can be reduced to itself; congruence, that allows to reduce the subterms; transitivity, used to compose reductions; and replacement, that applies a equation to a term if a substitution
+The figure shows that the proof trees can infer judgments of the form $t \to t'$, indicating that t is reduced to t' by using equations.
+The inference rules in this calculus are reflexivity, that proves that a term can be reduced to itself; congruence, that allows to reduce the subterms; transitivity, used to compose reductions; and replacement, that applies a equation to a term if a substitution θ making the term match the lefthand side of the equation and fulfilling the conditions is found.
+It is easy to see that the only inference rule whose correctness depends on the specification is replacement; intuitively, nodes inferred with this rule will be the only ones kept by APT.
+Thus, APT removes some nodes from the tree and can attach the debugging information to some others in order to ease the questions asked to the user, but cannot modify the judgments in the nodes, since it would require to modify the whole structure of the tree, as we will see later.

-&lt;sup>1 The implementation applies these two steps at once.
+1 The implementation applies these two steps at once.